vtphan/VBoard/README.md

     ./vboard config.json
 ```

+Notes:

-If the IP field is not specified, vboard will guess the machine's IP address.
-This use case is useful when vboard is run as a service on a remote machine.
++ If the IP field is not specified, vboard will guess the machine's IP address.
++ If a config file is not given as a command line input, vboard will guess the machine's IP address and use port 8282 to serve the application.This use case is useful when vboard is run as a service on a remote machine.

 ## Usage